bigb-11/Covid-19-Capstone/README.md

 * Naive Bayes - Based on Bayes' Theorem with the assumption of feature independence.

 The most promising of these was Logistic Regression with a consistent accuracy score of 97%.

+## ML Visuals
+The cleaned data was exported to a .csv file and loaded into PowerBI.
+From that data, I created the last 2 visuals in the PBIX file (pages: ML Visuals - 1, and ML Visuals - 2).